Travels for Taste

 1. Boil the eggs in an open saucepan and leave aside to cool

-2. Roast the chopped red onion on a saucepan and spritz it in the mixer with the chopped tomatoes and green chillies.
+2. Roast the chopped red onion in a saucepan and spritz it in the mixer with the chopped tomatoes and green chillies.
 (If you want a coastal touch add 2 tbsp of freshly grated coconut in this mixture and puree it together, ensure to use at least 3 finely chopped garlic in the pan as they set off the taste of fresh coconut beautifully)

-4. Stir in the onion and tomato puree.
+4. Stir in the onion and tomato puree

-5. Cook on a low flame for 2 minutes.
+5. Cook on a low flame for 2 minutes

 Anda Curry